karlospn/opentelemetry-metrics-demo/README.md

 # **How to run the app**

 The repository contains a ``docker-compose`` that starts up the BookStore app and also the external dependencies.
-The external dependencies (Prometheus, MSSQL Server and Grafana) are already preconfigured so you don't need to do any extra setup.
+The external dependencies (OpenTelemetry Collector, Prometheus, MSSQL Server and Grafana) are already preconfigured so you don't need to do any extra setup.

 - The OpenTelemetry Collector is already configured to export the metrics to Prometheus.
 - The MSSQL Server comes with the BookStore database schema configured.